LensPlaysGames/LensorOS/README.md

 ### Booting into LensorOS using QEMU <a name="qemu-boot"></a>
 (pre-compiled binaries coming soon, for now see [the build section](#build))

-If one used `Make` to build the kernel, one must copy the `.psf` font into the `/kernel/bin/` directory that was created by `make setup`. \
-Next, the font file should be renamed to `dfltfont.psf`. \
-NOTE: Font used must be of PSF1 format (not PSF2).
+To change the font, replace `dfltfont.psf` in the `kernel/res` folde r with any PSF1 font (not PSF2). \
 For a few fonts that are compatible, check out [this repository](https://github.com/ercanersoy/PSF-Fonts)

 It takes just one command to generate a disk image that is bootable from a virtual machine like QEMU (uses `dd`, `mmd`, and `mcopy`): \
 `sh mkimg.sh`